daniel-furman/awesome-chatgpt-prompts-clustering/README.md

 Segment common items in a text dataset to pinpoint core themes and their distribution.

 * Clusters cover the main topics/subtopics in the dataset
-* Clusters backed by [gpt-3.5-turbo-16k](https://platform.openai.com/docs/models/gpt-3-5) generated summaries
+* Clusters backed by accurate, LLM generated summaries

 ## Background